digital-scouts/mailserver/README.md

 ### Start dev server

-Starting the dev server also starts MongoDB as a service in a docker container using the compose script at `docker-compose.dev.yml`.
+Starting the dev server also starts MongoDB and a fake mail server as a service in a docker container using the compose script at `docker-compose.dev.yml`.

 ```$ npm run nodemon```
 Running the above commands results in